oneminch/Notes/Node.md

 - an asynchronous event-driven runtime environment
 - runs [[JavaScript]] outside the browser.
 - single-threaded
+    - A Node.js app runs without creating a new thread for every request.
 - non-blocking I/O model using the *event loop* (events and callbacks)
     - Code is not necessarily executed in the order that it is written.
 - built on the V8 [[JavaScript|JS]] engine